fsoeiro/no-code-tools-n8n-example/README.md

 ## Key Takeaways

 This project demonstrates how no-code tools like **n8n** can dramatically reduce the barrier to entry for automation and AI integration.
 Even with no programming background, it’s possible to build complex, multi-service systems that combine real-time communication, language models, and structured data storage.

-By experimenting with this approach, I learned how no-code workflows can evolve from personal experiments into powerful prototypes — ready to assist, scale, and inspire future projects focused on self-development and well-being.
+No-code workflows can evolve from personal experiments into powerful prototypes — ready to assist, scale, and inspire future projects focused on self-development and well-being.

 ---